Lake Cottage Renovation | See the Before + After

 When we purchased the lake cottage, I was drawn to the vaulted ceilings and incredible lake view from the primary bedroom.

-I decided to embrace the wallpaper by simply refreshing the decor surrounding it.
+I embraced the original wallpaper by simply refreshing the decor surrounding it.
 A rattan headboard and inexpensive pendant light instantly made it feel fresh.

-We created Textured Wall Art to hang over the bed and contrast from the busy pattern of the wallpaper.
+Fresh white bedding, tassel pillow, DIY art and a white woven bench contrast the busy wallpaper pattern.
 We added modern satin brass door knobs and levers as well.

 The Living Room